CookieStealer90/The-Tower-Bot-WebUI-public/README.md

 <br>

-# NOT RELEASED
+# ⚠️ Project Status
-THIS PROJECT IS NOT RELEASED - IT IS A SHOWCASE OF MY DEVELOPMENT IN MY PRIVATE REPO
+THIS PROJECT IS NOT RELEASED.
+It is a showcase of my development work only.

+Maybe it will be released in the future — maybe not.